 Version identifier for the software that comprises a client.
 The value of this field is a string that is intended to be compared using string equality matching.
 The value of the software_version SHOULD change on any update to the client software.
-Unless used as a claim in a signed software statement, authorization servers MUST treat this field as self-asserted by the client and MUST NOT make any trust decisions based upon the value of this field alone.
+Authorization servers MUST treat this field as self-asserted by the client and MUST NOT make any trusted decisions on the value of this field alone.